chadagreene/ITS_LIVE/documentation/itslive_interp_documentation.md

 `zi = itslive_interp(..., method=InterpMethod)` specifies an interpolation  method.
 Interpolation is linear by default, except for variables `'landice'`,  and `'floatingice'`, which are nearest neighbor.

 `zi = itslive_interp(...,'year',years)` specifies years of velocity mosaics.
-Default year is `0000`, which corresponds to summary mosaics.
+Default year is `0000`, which corresponds to climatology mosaics.

 `v_across = itslive_interp(region, 'across',...)` calculates the across-track velocity for a path such as a grounding line `lati,loni` or `xi,yi`.
 This is designed for calculating the flow across a flux gate.